samitamerarar/Year-3-Project_WPF_and_Android-Project/README.md

 ## Description

-Cross-platform (multiplayer) competitive drawing game for Windows and Android using C# (WPF), Kotlin, NodeJS, MongoDB and more.
+Cross-platform (multiplayer) drawing and guessing game for Windows and Android using C# (WPF), Kotlin, NodeJS, MongoDB and more.

 The game consists of guessing what the other player draw.
 Can be played in teams or alone versus a bot.